roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  "Where, uh, where do you fit in?"
 Derek asked.

  "You'll have to find out." she teased gently, enjoying this light flirting with the young man.
 Derek looked a bit confused, but he just smiled and replied.
-Report_Story #4